priya160702/Amazon-Superstore-Sales-Analysis/README.md

 ### Business Recommendations
 Based on the data insights, the following strategic actions are advised:

-Market Expansion: Increase investment in North America and India to solidify market leadership.
+1. Market Expansion: Increase investment in North America and India to solidify market leadership.

-Logistics Optimization: Reduce delivery times to protect revenue and boost customer satisfaction.
+2.Logistics Optimization: Reduce delivery times to protect revenue and boost customer satisfaction.

-Inventory Prioritization: Focus inventory and promotions on high-margin categories like Cosmetics and Office Supplies.
+3. Inventory Prioritization: Focus inventory and promotions on high-margin categories like Cosmetics and Office Supplies.

-Cost Management: Implement stricter cost-control measures for the Clothes category to improve margins.
+4. Cost Management: Implement stricter cost-control measures for the Clothes category to improve margins.

-Growth Initiatives: Use targeted marketing to address the revenue stagnation observed since 2015.
+5. Growth Initiatives: Use targeted marketing to address the revenue stagnation observed since 2015.

 ### How to Run